Ab initio uncertainty quantification in scattering analysis of microscopy: Fast estimation, uncertainty assessment and model selection

 Note that as video microscopy is often taken equally spaced in time, which means the covariance matrix $\bm \Sigma_j$ is a Toeplitz matrix \cite{gray2006toeplitz} for each j, parameterized by the ISF:

 where $\tilde f_{j,k}=\frac{A_j}{4} f_{j,k}+\frac{\bar B}{4} 1_{k=0}$ with $f_{j,k}=f_{\bm \theta}(q_j,\Delta t_k)$ being the intermediate scattering function at ring $j$ and $\Delta t_k$, and $1_{k=0}$ being a Delta function at $k=0$.
 Consequently, the covariance matrix $\bm \Sigma_j$ is a Toeplitz matrix.
-The generalized Schur algorithm was developed in \cite{ammar1987generalized, ammar1988superfast} for accelerating the computation, which reduces computing the inversion and log determinant of Toeplitz covariance from $\mathcal O(n^3)$ to $\mathcal O(n(\log(n))^2)$ operations for an $n\times n$ Toeplitz covariance matrix.
-Thus for computing the marginal likelihood function in Eq. (\ref{equ:prod_density}), one only needs $\mathcal O(Jn(\log(n))^2)+\mathcal O(\tilde N n \log(n))$ operations for isotropic processes, where the first term is from computing determinant and matrix inversion of $J$ Toeplitz covariances, and the second term is from computing the $\tilde N$ Toeplitz matrix-vector multiplication, through FFT.
+The generalized Schur algorithm was developed in \cite{ammar1987generalized, ammar1988superfast} for accelerating the computation, reducing the computational cost of inversion and log determinant of Toeplitz covariance from $\mathcal O(n^3)$ to $\mathcal O(n(\log(n))^2)$ operations for an $n\times n$ Toeplitz covariance matrix.
+Thus, to compute the marginal likelihood function in Eq. (\ref{equ:prod_density}), one only needs $\mathcal O(Jn(\log(n))^2)+\mathcal O(\tilde N n \log(n))$ operations for isotropic processes, where the first term is from computing determinant and matrix inversion of $J$ Toeplitz covariances, and the second term is from computing the $\tilde N$ Toeplitz matrix-vector multiplication, through FFT.
 For anisotropic processes, one only needs $\mathcal O(\tilde N n(\log(n))^2)$ operations for computing the likelihood.
 The generalized Schur method of computing inversion, log determinant, and matrix-vector multiplication for Toeplitz matrices was implemented in the `SuperGauss' algorithm in R platform \cite{Ling202SuperGauss,ling2019superfast}.
 The generalized Schur algorithm is a `superfast' algorithm as its complexity is pseudo-linear to the number of observations for decomposing a Toeplitz covariance \cite{ammar1988superfast}, and other algorithms, such as the Levinson-Durbin algorithm \cite{levinson1946wiener} that take $\mathcal O(n^2)$ operations for decomposing a Toeplitz covariance, are generally called fast algorithms.
-Details of the generalized Schur algorithm are summarized in Appendix C.
+Details of the generalized Schur algorithm are discussed in SI Section S1.